 When we purchased Summer Dance, she had an odd assortment of line colors, mostly the original equipment, run of the mill white with blue tracer.
 But the main sheet was white with a red tracer, the jib sheet too, and the genoa sheet was white with a black tracer.
+None of the colors gave you a clue as to what a line was used for.
 The halyards in particular were difficult to tell apart unless they were in their proper places.

-I wanted the line colors to be useful when I replaced all the running rigging this past winter.
+When I set about to replace all the running rigging, I wanted the line colors to be useful.
 The research I did only vaguely helped.
 There seem to be as many standards for line colors as there are sailor’s opinions.
-Beyond red for port and green for starboard, there doesn’t seem to be much consensus, which is odd considering how specific the ABYC standards are about wiring colors.
+Beyond red for port and green for starboard, there doesn’t seem to be much consensus, which is odd considering how specific most sailing rules are.
 So I made up my own color scheme.
 Heck, if you can’t join ’em, beat ’em.

 But black looks cool

-The general rules of my scheme are simple:
+The general rules of my line color scheme are simple: